Israel and Judah fight wars

 This meant that the Jews could be more independent of the Assyrians.
 But their neighbors were also more independent.
 So this also meant that the Jews had to fight many small wars with their neighbors.
 Some of the wars were between Israel and Judah.
 Others were civil wars within one country over who would be king.
 They fought other wars with the Canaanites.
 During the 600s BC the Egyptians managed to reconquer Israel and even part of Syria.

 But when the Assyrian Empire really fell completely apart, a new empire started up which had its center at Babylon.
 The Jews under their king Josiah did their best to support the Assyrians.
 In the last big battle between the Assyrians and the Babylonians, the Egyptians sent help to the Babylonians.
 Josiah and the Jews fought the Egyptians at the battle of Megiddo (me-GID-oh) and prevented them from getting to Babylon (BA-buh-lon).
 Josiah died in the battle.

-So the Babylonians destroyed the Temple that Solomon had built (the First Temple), and took many of the richer, more aristocratic Jews prisoner, both men and women, and their children, and took them away to Babylon where they could keep an eye on them.
+So the Babylonians destroyed the Temple that Solomon had built (the First Temple), and took many of the richer Jews prisoner, both men and women, and their children, and took them away to Babylon where they could keep an eye on them.
 This is called the Babylonian Captivity.
 Isaiah, Jeremiah, and Ezekiel all wrote sad lamentations about the destruction of Jerusalem and the Temple, which are in the Bible (the book of Prophets).